coffeecodecoffee/dash_app_template/README.md

 # dash_app_template
-This is a generic Dash template to reference as a starting point with building a dash application.
+This is a generic Dash template to reference as a starting point for building applications.

 ## Required Prerequisites
 Install Dash

 pip install dash

 If using Jupyter notebook

 pip install jupyter-dash

 Install Pandas

 pip install pandas

 ## Dash Layout

 Consists of two parts:
-Layout
+Layout (app.py)
 Callbacks